Master of Science in Accounting

 With an internationally recognized business school, a top-ranked Center for Internal Auditing Excellence, strong study body and faculty, our MS in Accounting program prepares students to compete in the global marketplace.

 The following degree plan for the Master of Science in Accounting is effective for those student admitted to the program beginning Fall 2014 and later.

 Beginning students must have equivalent knowledge of the following accounting subject matter.
-Each student's application and transcripts will be evaluated for successful mastery of these subjects.
+Each student’s application and transcripts will be evaluated for successful mastery of these subjects.
 If a student has not demonstrated successful mastery in the listed courses, then they must be taken at the graduate level at the University of Texas at Dallas in addition to the 36 credit hours required for the degree.
-Any prerequisite courses taken may not be used as Graduate Accounting Electives in the standard MS Accounting degree.
+Prerequisites may be completed as a part of a student’s previous education or while the student is fulfilling the requirements for the MS in Accounting degree.
+Any prerequisite courses taken may not be used as Graduate Accounting Electives in the standard Masters degree in Accounting.

 - ACCT 3331 / 6330 – Intermediate Accounting I (US GAAP based / in English)

 - ACCT 3332 / 6332 – Intermediate Accounting II (US GAAP based / in English)

 - ACCT 3341 / 6331 – Cost Management Systems / Cost Accounting

 ACCT 2301 / 6201 Introduction to Financial Accounting is a prerequisite to Intermediate Accounting I. ACCT 2302 / 6202 Introduction to Managerial Accounting is a prerequisite to Cost Accounting.
 Students without these courses may be required to take these courses.